 There are no traditional classes in the game.
-While you gain experience and level up just like many players are used to from other titles, attribute and skill points can be freely distributed in whatever you want to focus on.
+While you gain experience and level up just like many players are used to from other MMOs, attribute and skill points can be freely distributed in whatever you want to focus on.
 It is uncertain if we will have traditional roles such as tank, healer and DPS in the game, but the armor and items we've seen so far hints strongly at that being the case, through character and equipment customization rather than pre-determined classes and skills.

 Progression systems in New World are Weapon Mastery, Trade Skills, Faction Reputation, Territory Standing, and the "PVP Elder Game".